shanujtiwari/Loksabha-election-analysis-2014-19/README.md

 ## Conclusion

 This project provides a detailed examination of Lok Sabha election data, revealing critical insights that can assist media companies in their electoral coverage.
 The findings highlight the importance of demographic factors and regional trends in shaping election outcomes.

-## Acknowledgements

-I would like to express my sincere gratitude to the Codebasics Team, particularly Dhaval Patel Sir and Hemanand Vadivel Sir, for their outstanding mentorship and unwavering support.
-Their guidance has been instrumental in shaping this project and my personal growth.

-## Contact

-Feel free to review the project and provide any suggestions or comments.
-You can reach me at:
-- Email: [nikhilbabar579@gmail.com]

 Thank you for your interest in the Lok Sabha Election Analysis Project!